 - Get your site ready.
 Though Facebook and Instagram’s ultimate desire is to keep you on the platform, Twitter is quite comfortable with allowing you to leave.
 This is evident in the minimal post functionality.
 Because this is so, it pays to have a well-designed place to tell your stories — such as a blog or portfolio.

 - Say more with less.
 It may go without saying, but keep your Twitter posts short and to the point.
 Despite this instruction, you will likely need to spend more time phrasing your posts to maximize their impact.
 Be selective with your speech.
 To quote Balise Pascal, “I'm sorry I wrote you such a long letter; I didn't have time to write a short one."

 - Choose your hashtags carefully.
 Hashtags are permitted on Twitter, but keep in mind that they do subtract from your already limited character count.
-With this being said, do you best to keep them immensely relevant.
-Too many hashtags, and the post will appear spammy.
+With this being said, do your best to keep them immensely relevant.
+Too many hashtags and the post will appear spammy.

 LinkedIn: the Business Section of the Internet

 “Sorry, I haven’t been on LinkedIn in a while — I actually like my job.”
 Though the professional networking social media platform is known to be crawling with recruiters and workers who hate their jobs, LinkedIn is far more than a virtual career fair.
 It is a place where work/life balance is defined and only work-related conversation makes the cut...for the most part.

 As the name states, LinkedIn is more about developing a professional network than anything else.
 While its B2C capabilities are relatively limited, where it shines is in its ability to help you foster business partnerships.
 In this regard, LinkedIn’s B2B potential is immense.